GothenburgBitFactory/tw.org/content/docs/taskserver/troubleshooting-sync.md

 Both Taskwarrior and Taskserver have a `diagnostics` command, the purpose of which is to show you relevant troubleshooting details.
 Additionally, it will indicate problems directly, for example, it will tell you if your cert/key files are not readable.
-The output from `diagnostics` is intended to be included in bug reports, and doing so saves you a lot of time, because it\'s the first thing we\'ll ask for.
+The output from `diagnostics` is intended to be included in bug reports, and doing so saves you a lot of time, because it's the first thing we'll ask for.

 ```
 $ task diagnostics